-Just Run With It
+Just Run With It by Emad T. '14

 This year’s commencement speaker, Salman Khan, founder of the Khan Academy and MIT alumnus, touched upon many compelling anecdotes and much advice in his remarks to MIT’s newest graduates.
 The whole speech is definitely worth a read (and worth watching), but I wanted to highlight something that touched me profoundly:

 One of my roommates when I was two years out of college, who had formerly been a bit of a track star at MIT, and I had finished watching Chariots of Fire one night at 2 a.m.
 I told him that it made me feel like running.
 He simply told me “Don’t waste inspiration.”
 I reminded him that it is 2 a.m.
 He said “so what; don’t waste inspiration.”
 I looked at him for a few seconds and realized that he was dead serious.
 I jumped off the couch, threw on my running shoes and took to the streets.

 — Salman Khan, in his commencement address to the MIT Class of 2012

 As I read the remarks, I reflected on the truth that I found in his address, and the truth that I found in those specific words that I quoted.